BRML/climin/docs/source/tutorial.rst

 example.
 For that we will first use a multinomial logistic regression, which suffices to show much of climin's functionality.

-Although we will use numpy in this example, we have spent quite some effort to make most optimizers work with gnumpy as well.
-This makes the use of GPUs possible.
-Check the reference documentation for specific optimizers whether the usage of GPU is supported.
+We will use numpy in this example.

 Defining a Loss Function